Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

-## Instinct & Excess

 ### Wild Urges {#cult-wild-urges}
-The character’s primal drives surge far beyond restraint.
+The character's primal drives surge far beyond restraint.
 **Effect:** Maximum **Rage**, **Guard**, or **Adrenaline** is increased by **+4**.
 At the start of a scene, the character may begin with **4 + mCON** points in one of these resources.

-## Particularities: Animosities

 ### Animosity {#cult-animosity}
 The character harbors a deep and enduring hatred toward a specific category of creatures, often rooted in ancestral conflicts, cultural trauma, or personal history.
 This animosity sharpens both their aggression and their vigilance when dealing with such foes.